History

 1907

-Joetsu Denki constructs the Zozo hydroelectric power station to exploit the extensive snowmelt of the Myoko mountain range and expand into the hydroelectric power business.
+Expanded into the hydroelectric power business, constructing the Zozo Hydroelectric Power plant to exploit the extensive snowmelt of the Myoko mountain range

 -